DreamCom: Finetuning Text-guided Inpainting Model for Image Composition: Introduction

-The second group of methods \cite{li2023dreamedit} learn token-to-object mapping conditioned on background with bounding box.
-They finetune a pretrained diffusion model on a few reference images of one subject, which enables compositing this subject into other background images.
-For example, DreamEdit~\cite{li2023dreamedit} first finetunes a pretrained text-to-image generation model on a few reference images of one subject to associate this subject with one special token, which is the same as DreamBooth~\cite{dreambooth}.
-Then, they segment the generated foreground and combine it with the background through the diffusion process.
-The above procedure is repeated several times for better visual effect.
-DreamEdit relies on segmentation and iterative composition at test time, which is very tedious.
-Moreover, the foreground generation process is not conditioned on the background image, so the geometric and semantic compatibility between foreground and background cannot be guaranteed.
+The second group \cite{li2023dreamedit} learns token-to-object mapping conditioned on a background image with specified placement.
+They finetune a pretrained diffusion model on a few reference images of the same object, which enables compositing this object into other background images.
+For example, DreamEdit~\cite{li2023dreamedit} first finetunes a pretrained text-to-image generation model on a few reference images of one object to associate this object with one special token, which is the same as DreamBooth~\cite{dreambooth}.
+Then, DreamEdit segments the generated foreground and combines it with the background through the diffusion process.
+The above procedure is repeated multiple times for better visual effect.
+The pipeline in \cite{li2023dreamedit} is tedious with iterative segmentation and composition.
+Moreover, the foreground generation is not conditioned on the background, so the geometric and semantic compatibility between foreground and background cannot be guaranteed.